Popular Florida Spot Ranked Among Best Cheap Summer Destinations | iHeart

 A recent list from U.S. News & World Report revealed the 15 best spots for an affordable summer vacation in America.
 Researchers determined their picks based on "affordability and traveler appeal, among other factors, to determine the best cheap summer vacations.
 From must-see cities to scenic national parks, there are a bevy of travel destinations that won't break the bank."

-Amelia Island in Florida ranked at No. 12!
+Colorado Springs broke into the Top 5, ranking at No. 4!
 Writers also explained why this popular destination was chosen:

-"Located about 30 miles northeast of Jacksonville, Amelia Island offers 13 miles of pristine Atlantic Ocean coastline.
-Families flock here in the summer to take advantage of the city's uncrowded beaches and kid-friendly attractions, including Fort Clinch State Park and Amelia Island Museum of History.
-Vacationers can often score good deals on mid-range hotels and vacation rentals, and activities like exploring Egans Creek Greenway and browsing the Fernandina Beach Market Place farmers market on Saturdays are available free of charge."
+"Colorado Springs, Colorado, offers ample opportunities to enjoy breathtaking scenery and inexpensive attractions.
+The city offers an abundance of free things to do, including biking through Garden of the Gods, hiking to Pikes Peak's summit and strolling up and down the streets of Old Colorado City.
+Nearby Manitou Springs is also a great stop for anyone looking to relax in healing waters.
+While summer is peak tourist season, lodging options remain relatively cheap, with plenty of budget hotels and motels to choose from."

 Need more travel recommendations?
 Visit travel.usnews.com for the full rankings.